Restrictions On Abortion Medication Deserve A Second Look, Says A Former FDA Head

 In a perspective article published this summer in the New England Journal of Medicine, former FDA commissioner Dr. Jane Henney and coauthor Dr. Helene Gayle argue that the agency should reevaluate whether such measures are still necessary, and take into consideration recent studies that show mifepristone is both effective and safe.

-Henney, who was FDA commissioner when the restrictions were imposed, explains that the agency placed mifepristone in its program for risky drugs, Risk Evaluation and Mitigation Strategies or REMS.
-This program includes drugs like antipsychotic medications and narcotics.
-Mifepristone is one of the most restricted of all drugs in the REMS program, says Henney.
+Henney, who was FDA commissioner when the restrictions were imposed, explains that the agency placed mifepristone in its program for risky drugs, Risk Evaluation and Mitigation Strategies.
+This program includes drugs such as antipsychotic medications and narcotics.
+Mifepristone is one of the most restricted of all drugs in the REMS program, Henney says.

-The FDA mandates that doctors and clinics must be certified to prescribe the drug, and women must go to a clinic, medical office, or hospital to obtain it — rather than getting it at pharmacy.
+The FDA mandates that doctors and clinics must be certified to prescribe the drug, and women must go to a clinic, medical office or hospital to obtain it — rather than getting it at a pharmacy.
 In 2016, the agency partially revised the restrictions to extend the gestational age limit for mifepristone and to eliminate the requirement for an in-person follow-up after taking the drug.

-"I think the FDA has shown a willingness to...take action," Henney says.
+"I think the FDA has shown a willingness to ... take action," Henney says.
 "I believe it's important for them to do another review in light of the safety information we know about this drug."

 NPR spoke with Henney about the history of restrictions on this drug and why she thinks it's time for a new approach.